nwronski/batch-transcode-video/README.md

 ## Usage

 For all the videos found in the `input` directory, this utility will determine if the source should be cropped (e.g.: it has black bars on the top and bottom of the source video) using `detect-crop` and then it will be transcoded using `transcode-video`.
-After the operation is completed for the current video, the encoding time will be displayed.
+When in CLI mode, the progress and remaining time for the current file and the entire batch are displayed.

 This utility can recover from most errors, and as such, it will continue to **sequentially** process source files even if a previous transcoding operation has failed.